kirk24788/KPS/README.md

  * `player.staggerPercentTotal` - returns the percentage of stagger to the player max health
  * `player.isBehind` - returns true if the player is behind the last target.
 Also returns true if the player never received an error - if you want to check if the player is in front *DON'T* use this function!
  * `player.isInFront` - returns true if the player is in front of the last target.
 Also returns true if the player never received an error - if you want to check if the player is behind *DON'T* use this function!
- * `player.plateCount` - returns NamePlate count in combat
- * `player.isTarget` - returns true if the player is targeted

 #### Spell Class